-In the past, orthopaedic and memory foam beds for dogs were hard to find and quite expensive, marketed almost exclusively for dogs with arthritis, joint or hip pain.
+In the past, orthopaedic and memory foam dog beds were difficult to find and marketed almost exclusively for dogs with specific issues such as arthritis, joint or hip pain.
 Even in the human arena, these types of mattress were mostly the domain of the rich or those in need of specialised or orthopaedic care.

 Over the years, more and more of us are waking up to the comfort of memory foam (excuse the pun).
 As more products have become available, the prices have become more affordable.
 That's great news for us dog owners.
 Many of us already make use of the comfort of memory foam for our own beds and now we have affordable options to provide that comfort for our pets too.